-D1a Transient threat- Not a serious threat and may be an expression of momentary anger.
+D1a Low-Level Threat- Not a serious threat and may be an expression of momentary anger.
 It may be an expression of humor or hyperbole that does not convey a genuine intent to harm.
-A transient threat is resolved with an explanation or apology, and although disciplinary consequences and counseling may be appropriate, safety precautions are not needed.
+A low level of concern is resolved with an explanation or apology, and although disciplinary consequences and counseling may be appropriate, safety precautions are not needed.

 - D1b Refusal-Failure or refusal to follow the directions of school personnel, school rules, classroom rules, dormitory rules or behavior contracts. - D1c Repeated tardiness-Being late for school or class more than once a week. - D1d Disorderly conduct-Saying or doing something that upsets the normal school or dormitory routine or any school activity (i.e., horseplay, inappropriate behavior in the lunchroom). - D1e Disruption-Saying or doing something that keeps the teacher from teaching or other students from learning. - D1f Public display of affection-Behavior that is inappropriate in a school or dormitory setting in the judgment and discretion of the principals and/or directors of student life. - D1g Failure to report for detention-Not showing up for detention. - D1h Rude behavior-Behavior that demeans, degrades, antagonizes, humiliates or embarrasses a person or group of persons, including staff members. - D1i Cheating/plagiarism-Cheating is the unauthorized use of notes or other forms of assistance, including electronic devices, to complete a test or assignment.
 Plagiarism is the unauthorized use of another person's work and calling it one's own.
-Cheating offense penalties are also applicable to the student who provided notes, forms of assistance, answers to complete a test or assignment, etc. - D1j Physical misconduct-Refusing to settle down after being told to stop misbehavior pushing, shoving, striking out at another child or adult, or impulsive acting out behaviors. - D1k Technology violation-Inappropriate use of technology including not following FSDB rules (school and boarding) about when and how technology should be used. - D1I Unauthorized use of student photo ID badges-Repeated failure of students to carry photo ID badges, leaving ID badges unattended, or any behavior that demonstrates irresponsible use of ID badges. - D1m Dress code-Wearing anything that does not follow the FSDB dress code. - D1n False and/or misleading information-Failure or refusal to tell the truth to school staff members. - D1o Stealing-Taking the property of others, valued up to \$25, without their permission. - D1p Elopement-Leaving the area without permission, running off from the activity or area.
+Cheating offense penalties are also applicable to the student who provided notes, forms of assistance, answers to complete a test or assignment, etc. - D1j Physical misconduct-Refusing to settle down after being told to stop misbehavior pushing, shoving, striking out at another child or adult, or impulsive acting out behaviors. - D1k Technology violation-Inappropriate use of technology including not following FSDB rules (school and boarding) about when and how technology should be used. - D1I Unauthorized use of student photo ID badges-Repeated failure of students to carry photo ID badges, leaving ID badges unattended, or any behavior that demonstrates irresponsible use of ID badges. - D1m Dress code-Wearing anything that does not follow the FSDB dress code. - D1n False and/or misleading information-Failure or refusal to tell the truth to school staff members. - D1o Stealing-Taking the property of others, valued up to \$25, without their permission. - D1p Elopement-Leaving the area without permission, running off from the activity or area. - D1q Restroom Refusal-Failure or refusal to follow the request to leave a bathroom for any student who willfully enters a restroom or changing facility designated for the opposite sex.